scottkurz/sample.batch.tweetanalyzer/README.md

 #### Access from sample

 Store these in a file named **watson.properties** in any directory you like.
-You will reference later as a batch "job property".
+You will reference these later as a batch "job property".

 It should look like: